 The Government Liaison Committee (GLC) provides oversight to the GLP, coordinates GLP efforts and develops and executes new strategic initiatives for the program.
-Serving on the GLC are representatives from PEO GLP, Engineers Canada, the Ontario Society of Professional Engineers, Consulting Engineers of Ontario, the Ontario Centre for Engineering and Public Policy (2011-2015), engineering interns and students who join together to determine the direction of government relations for engineers in the province.
+Serving on the GLC are representatives from PEO GLP, Engineers Canada, the Ontario Society of Professional Engineers, Consulting Engineers of Ontario, engineering interns and students who join together to determine the direction of government relations for engineers in the province.

-To ensure chapter involvement in the program, each chapter has a GLP subcommittee to oversee the program at the grassroots level The subcommittee chairs are volunteer spokespeople for their chapter ridings and are responsible for organizing the chapter objectives/activities, which include:
+To ensure chapter involvement in the program, each chapter has a GLP chair to oversee the program at the grassroots level.
+The GLP chairs are volunteer spokespeople for their chapter ridings and are responsible for organizing the chapter objectives/activities, which include:

-- inviting MPPs to chapter events:
+- inviting MPPs to chapter events;

 - coordinating meetings with local MPPs;

 - participating in MPP events; and

-- ensuring members are well informed of engineering and non-engineering matters so they can thoroughly comprehend issues important to MPPs.
+• ensuring members are well informed of engineering and non-engineering matters so they can thoroughly comprehend issues important to MPPs.